 What you can't miss though is a good traditional music session before you go.
 Fibber Magee's, The Garrick and The Duke of York all have sessions that start early in the day so you can get to your bed early.
 Listening to traditional music in the corner of a tiny pub packed with people is the ultimate Irish experience and it doesn't matter how predictable it might seem, the music can move the hardest of men.
 Anyway, it's a good excuse to get the last Guinness in before you go and sure what more could you want?

-A weekend in Belfast is a good way to introduce yourself to the city although there is so much to see beyond the things I’ve spoken of.
-There’s Black Taxi tours of the troubled areas, museums, gigs, or festivals that seem to be on all year.
-Whatever you do, come prepared to see a city that’s found its feet after years of being dragged down.
-And a place where the craic is always mighty.
+A weekend in Belfast is a good way to introduce yourself to the city although there is so much to see beyond the things I've spoken of.
+There's Black Taxi tours of the troubled areas, museums, gigs, or festivals that seem to be on all year.
+Whatever you do, come prepared to see a city that's found its feet and where the craic is always mighty.